Autoclave Monitoring and Sterile Pack Storage Standards

 • Each autoclaved pack used in survival surgical procedures must have indicators that confirm minimum temperatures were achieved during the cycle.

-• Internal methods must be placed into the center of the pack to verify adequate steam penetration.
+• If internal integrators are used, they must be placed into the center of the pack to verify adequate steam penetration.

-• BOTH INDICATORS MUST CHANGE in order for the pack to be used for survival surgical procedures.
+• If BOTH INDICATORS are used, they BOTH MUST CHANGE in order for the pack to be used for survival surgical procedures.

 Autoclave Validation and Documentation

 Validation uses biological indicators4 to evaluate the functional effectiveness of an autoclave.
 This testing must be periodically performed and documented for any autoclave used to sterilize instruments for survival surgery.
-Anyone using an autoclave for the purpose of survival surgery in animals at WSU is responsible for ensuring that validation is occurring as described in this document.
-This applies to both laboratory owned and centrally managed autoclaves.
-At a minimum, validation should occur every 6 months using biological indicators.
+Anyone using an autoclave for the purpose of survival surgery in animals at Wayne State University is responsible for ensuring that validation is occurring as described in this document.
+This applies to both laboratory-owned and centrally-managed autoclaves.
+At a minimum, validation should occur every 6 months using biological indicators and provide documentation of validation to the IACUC upon request.

 Storage of Sterile Items